-When you combine the sweet and fruity taste of Apricot Preserve with the exquisite gourmet flavor of Organic Honey Dijon Mustard, you will end up with a winning dinner recipe for this delicious Ginger Apricot Chicken Breast garnished with chopped walnut.
+When you combine the sweet and fruity taste of Apricot Preserve with the exquisite gourmet flavor of L’Epicurien Mustard with Herbs de Provence, you will end up with a winning dinner recipe for this delicious Ginger Apricot Chicken Breast garnished with chopped walnut.
 This dish is perfect for a special dinner with friends or family.

 Blog post may contain affiliate links.
 Read our Disclosure Policy

 I’m trying to find the most precise words to describe this comforting, casual yet elegant dish.
 Ginger Apricot Chicken Breast is one of those dishes with a WOW factor when you take that first bite.
 This chicken recipe is all about the quality of the ingredients, and the perfect combination of each of the ingredients in this dish.

 Two Ingredients that make Ginger Apricot Chicken exquisite